 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVAnd_disguised Shāʼūl and_putting_on garments other and_he/it_went he and_two men with_him/it and_they_came to the_woman night and_he/it_said divine[fn] please[fn] to_me in/on/at/with_spirit and_bring_up to_me DOM [the_one]_whom I_will_say to_you.
+OET-LV And_disguised Shāʼūl and_putting_on garments other and_he/it_went he and_two men with_him/it and_they_came to the_woman night and_he/it_said divine[fn] please[fn] to_me in/on/at/with_spirit and_bring_up to_me DOM [the_one]_whom I_will_say to_you.

 28:8 Variant note: קסומי: (x-qere) ’קָֽסֳמִי’: lemma_7080 morph_HVqv2fs id_09wCL קָֽסֳמִי